Will Medicare cover my Gynecomastia Surgery?

 Private Health Funds only cover a procedure if;

-• Patients have to meet the strict criteria for Medicare rebate to quality for health fund cover and provide proof
+• Patients have to meet the strict criteria for Medicare rebates to qualify for health fund coverage and provide proof.

-How Much will My Gynaecomastia Surgery Cost If Self-Funded?
+How Much Will My Gynecomastia Surgery Cost If Self-Funded?

 The cost of having a Gynecomastia Surgery performed by a Specialist Plastic Surgeon in Australia varies significantly based on the area, expertise, and experience of the surgeon.
-This is because Gynaecomastia Surgery is customised to fit your unique needs and achieve the desired results.
+This is because Gynecomastia Surgery is customised to fit your unique needs.

-In order to access your eligibility to claim a Medicare rebate for your Gynaecomastia Surgery, visit your GP or other specialist and ask for a referral to Dr Turner.
+To determine your eligibility for claiming a Medicare rebate for your Gynecomastia Surgery, visit your GP or another specialist and request a referral to Dr Turner.
 You will need a valid referral at the time of surgery.
 A GP referral lasts for 12 months.

 You can also speak to our knowledgeable Patient Care Team, who are available to answer your questions.